blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 ![Link API Setup Completed APIs](images/link_api_setup_endpoints.png)

+**Note: All calls to these API endpoints must be made asynchronously!**

 Let us also double check that our Purchasing contract deployed successfully on the blockchain.

 >Click on the `Ethereum Contract Deployments` menu item to see a list of contract deployments and their addresses.
 In the following example, the contract deployment address is `0x3ea042fa32f731422d6147bb31515395413986c6`